 Name some foods you look forward to eating during the chilly winter months.
 How does a big bowl of mac and cheese sound, or maybe a hearty helping of mashed potatoes?
 What about warm buttery biscuits to go with your morning coffee, or a stack of chocolate chip pancakes?

-There are a few theories as to why we crave high-calorie, high-carb (read: unhealthy) foods when the temperature dips.
+There are a few theories as to why we crave high-calorie, high-carbohydrate foods when the temperature dips.
 One is basic biology — that winter feeds our earliest, primal impulses to store energy for the cold months ahead.

-Starches and sweets spike blood sugar, boost serotonin
+Starches and sweets spike blood sugar, boosting serotonin

-More recent scientific studies say that shorter days mean diminished sunlight, which makes the mood-lifting brain chemical serotonin less active.
-Too little serotonin leaves us tired and hungry.
+Shorter days mean diminished sunlight, which makes the mood-lifting brain chemical serotonin less active.
+Less serotonin leaves us tired and hungry.

-We crave sweet and starchy foods because eating them spikes our blood sugar, which triggers a number of physiological changes, eventually increasing the amount of tryptophan that gets into our brain.
-The tryptophan is then converted to serotonin, which provides an instant pick-me-up and helps to banish our winter blues.
+We crave sweet and starchy foods because eating them spikes our blood sugar, which triggers a number of physiological changes.
+Eventually, the amount of tryptophan that gets into our brain is increased.
+The tryptophan is then converted to serotonin, which provides an instant mood boost, helping to banish our winter blues.

-Also, when it gets dark out early, people stay in more, so they feel more isolated and often more hungry.
-Seasons affect moods and moods affect our eating patterns, so when it’s dark and gloomy, people just tend to eat more.
+When it gets dark early, people stay in more.
+They feel more isolated and often more hungry.
+Seasons affect our moods and our moods affect our eating patterns.
+So, when it’s dark and gloomy, people just tend to eat more.